AdobeDocs/experience-platform.en/help/sandboxes/ui/user-guide.md

 ## Reset a sandbox

->[!IMPORTANT]
+>[!WARNING]
 >
->The default production sandbox cannot be reset if the identity graph hosted within it is also being used by Adobe Analytics for the [Cross Device Analytics (CDA)](https://experienceleague.adobe.com/docs/analytics/components/cda/overview.html) feature, or if the identity graph hosted within it is also being used by Adobe Audience Manager for the [People Based Destinations (PBD)](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/destinations/people-based/people-based-destinations-overview.html) feature.
+>The following is a list of exceptions that can prevent you from resetting the default production sandbox or a user-created production sandbox: <ul><li>The default production sandbox cannot be reset if the identity graph hosted in the sandbox is also being used by Adobe Analytics for the [Cross Device Analytics (CDA)](https://experienceleague.adobe.com/docs/analytics/components/cda/overview.html) feature.</li><li>The default production sandbox cannot be reset if the identity graph hosted in the sandbox is also being used by Adobe Audience Manager for the [People Based Destinations (PBD)](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/destinations/people-based/people-based-destinations-overview.html).</li><li>The default production sandbox cannot be reset if it contains data for both CDA and PBD features.</li><li>A user-created production sandbox that is used for bi-directional segment sharing with Adobe Audience Manager or Audience Core Service can be reset after a warning message.</li></ul>

 Resetting a production or development sandbox deletes all resources associated with that sandbox (schemas, datasets, and so on), while maintaining the sandbox's name and associated permissions.
 This "clean" sandbox continues to be available under the same name for users that have access to it.